 Working dogs – mainly Police, Military, Search & Rescue and Schutzhund dogs – have been having crowns fitted to fractured teeth for some time.
 These animals are thought to require the use of a full length canine teeth to contunue working.
 We will occasionally recommend the use of a crown if it is the only way of protecting a vulnerable tooth from further fracture damage.
 Most of the teeth we crown have already been root filled.

-For full metal crowns we use Talladium Tilite as we feel it provides excellent strength, superior bonding to the tooth and as good an appearance as is possible for a metal crown.
+For full crowns we use metal alloy as we feel it provides excellent strength, superior bonding to the tooth and as good an appearance as is possible for a metal crown.
 They are strong and durable but they do make the dog look fierce!

 White crowns are possible in some circumstances - see below.
 They look more natural but probably do not have the strength yet to be used in canine or carnassial teeth.
 Technology improves all the time and we monitor this.
 One major restriction is the need for at least 4mm of tooth to attach the crown to.
 If we have less than this it can make keeping the crown on a real challenge.